Official Recognition: introduction

 It is a requirement of Regulation EC No 1107/2009 as it applies in both Northern Ireland and Great Britain that the tests and analyses required to demonstrate the efficacy of plant protection products must be conducted by 'Official' or 'Officially Recognised' efficacy testing organisations.
-The data to be generated demonstrating efficacy in support of plant protection product authorisations are outlined in Section 6 Part A and Part B of Commission Regulation (EC) No 284/2013 as it applies in Northern Ireland and Great Britain.
+The data to demonstrating efficacy in support of plant protection product authorisations are outlined in Section 6 Part A and Part B of Commission Regulation (EC) No 284/2013 as it applies in Northern Ireland and Great Britain.

 Efficacy tests and analyses include; field, glasshouse or laboratory trials and tests to determine the effectiveness and crop safety of plant protection products, plus its safety to other crops, plants and beneficial organisms.
 Official Recognition is also known as Good Experimental Practice (GEP).

 The requirements that organisations conducting efficacy trials within the EC must satisfy in order to become 'Officially Recognised' are outlined in paragraph 3.2 and 3.3 of the Annex of Commission Regulation (EC) No 284/2013 as it applies in Northern Ireland and Great Britain.

-Please Note: Companies undertaking efficacy trials work must also ensure that they comply with the statutory requirements for carrying out research and development work involving the release into the environment of an approved or unapproved active substance and/or pesticide that is not approved for the proposed use in the UK.
+Please note: Companies undertaking efficacy trials work must also ensure that they comply with the statutory requirements for carrying out research and development work involving the release into the environment of an approved or unapproved active substance and/or pesticide that is not approved for the proposed use in Northern Ireland and Great Britain.
 Full details can be found in our guidance on Trials Permits.

-The application form and associated guidance notes for UK certification of 'Official Recognition' are available as either pdf or MSWord files (see "Further Information").
-The MSWord document can be filled in electronically and e-mailed with relevant supporting information to: [email protected].
-An electronic submission is preferred.
+The application form (ORET1) and associated guidance notes (ORET2) for certification of 'Official Recognition' in NI and GB.).
+The form can be filled in electronically and emailed with the required relevant supporting information to: [email protected].
+An electronic submission is preferable.